sdtemple/isweep/README.md

 <img src="isweep-icon.png" align="center" width="600px"/>

-See `announcements.md` for high-level updates on this repo.
+See `misc/announcements.md` for high-level updates on this repo.

+See `misc/fixes.md` for any major bug fixes.

-See `usage.md` to evaluate if this methodology fits your study.
+See `misc/usage.md` to evaluate if this methodology fits your study.

 ## Citation